What to watch for in Biden's first full budget: Medicaid, the environment, Pentagon spending

-The Democratic president in April provided a partialwish list for about $1.5 trillion in government spending for the fiscal year that starts on Oct.
-1, just a sliver of the total budget. read more
+The Democratic president in April provided a partial here list for about $1.5 trillion in government spending for the fiscal year that starts on Oct.
+1, just a sliver of the total budget.

 Friday will see more details, from foreign aid to immigration and policing, and could include jumps in funding for Medicaid and other social programs that consume most federal government spending.